K40Nano/K40Nano/README.md

 * close() - Closes the connection
 * wait() - Waits for the device to report itself done.

-Plotters
+NanoConnection
 ---

-The primary way to interact with with the API though is through the plotters.
-This is modelled after old pen plotters from which the `LHYMICRO-GL` encoding is derived.
-As such it is the best, simplest, and most natural way to interact with the K40.

-Plotters have:
-* open()
-* close()
-* move(dx, dy)
-* down()
-* up()

-Effectively capturing almost everything a laser cutter can do.
-Like with Connectors there's couple helpful debugger plotters.
-These are `PngPlotter` and `SvgPlotter` which plots to a Png file and an Svg file respectively.

-The main plotter however is `NanoPlotter` and it has a few commands outside the scope of typical plotter.
-Mostly this is to control the compact mode within the language.
-These are:

-* enter_compact_mode(speed, harmonic_step)
-* exit_compact_mode_finish()
-* exit_compact_mode_reset()
-* exit_compact_mode_break()
-* enter_concat_mode()

-There are two modes, one for the device itself and a second because sometimes we don't know the correct state.
-There are three different methods to perform a move, all of these are supported.
-We can perform a rapid move.
-These are the positioning adjustments for the device.
-They consist of a single packet flagged with S1P at the end.
-These are fast and the initial state to use.
-Secondly we have compact mode.
-These are compacted instruction sets, at a particular speed.
-You enter_compact_mode() at a specific speed and the actions in compact_mode are done at that speed.
-This is for your typical vector-cuts or vector-engraves.
-Anything where you need to go slower to cut deeper.

-The final mode is concat mode.
-If we didn't exit_compact_mode to a finished state, we cannot know whether or not device has finished.
-For technical reasons we can't start calling rapid moves as these trigger a "S1P" suffix which is not acceptable if we're currently cutting something.
-We can, however, concatenate these commands divided by N commands.
-These will be written to the buffer but may not be sent until the packet is full and sending prematurely may introduce undesirable command to the stack.
-So it will eventually perform that action, but we could not safely demand it happen instantly.
-If we exited compact with finish() though it would have returned to the default method of sending rapid-move packets.

-In addition to those we have a couple helpful device specific commands:
-* home()
-* lock_rail()
-* unlock_rail()

-These cause the device to home, lock the rail, and unlock the rail.
-By default it will try to leave the compact mode if it has that option.
-But, this can be overwritten by sending abort=True.

-Also, keep in mind that the down() and up() commands are, in rapid-mode, rapid-commands.
-This will cause the K40 to turn on the laser and just sit there firing the laser.
-Generally we should enter_compact_mode() for most things we are doing.
-Usually this will be read a vector file of some type and write it to the laser, via the NanoPlotter's API.
+NanoConnection is the encapsulation of the other key element of Whisperer: the ability to use a usb connection to communicate with the K40 Laser Cutter.
+The USB interactions are performed by the NanoUsb class, but for testing purposes there is a MockUsb.
+This may be used by default if the `pyusb` package is not configured correctly.

+If you wish to send data via the NanoConnection direcly, for example you want to feed it pre-made data from an EGV file, you would only need to open the connection, write() the data, flush() the buffer, and close() the connection.
+And the connection will deal with all the packetization and crc errors and resends for you.

+Units
+---
+The code throughout uses mils (1/1000th of an inch).
+So 2000 is 2 inches.

+Coordinate System
+---
+The coordinate system is that the origin is in the upper left corners and all Y locations are DOWN.
+Which is to say higher Y values mean lower on the device.
+This is similar to all modern graphics system, but seemingly different than `K40 Whisperer` which seemed to strongly imply that all Y values are negative.
+Internally the commands are all relative with a positive magnitude so this is a choice.

+# Code Examples
+---
+While NanoConnection and NanoPlotter are primary here, I've also included a couple code examples that interact with the api.
+Sometimes it isn't enough to be done correctly, it also needs to be fundamentally useful quickly.

+These are actually kind of likly to be all spun off into a different project that simply requires the API.

 Parsers
 ---
-In a real sense the parsers are an end product than part of an API but these are given as solid examples of how things can work.

-There are a couple basic parser classes these take a filename or fileobject and a controller. `parse_png` within the `PngParser` class parses a png file scanline by scanline and feeds that information to the Plotter, it does this directly via by reading the PNG directly, and iterating through the file and returning the relevant commands as it reads the file.
-There's very little memory footprint and even a tiny device can write a massive file.
+There are two premade parser classes these take a filename or fileobject and a plotter.

+`parse_png` within the `PngParser` class parses a png file scanline by scanline and plots that information.
+It does this by reading the PNG directly, and iterating through the file on the fly.
+There's very little memory footprint and even a tiny device can process a huge file.

-`parse_egv` within the `EgvParser` class reads the egv file and applies that to the Plotter.
+`parse_egv` within the `EgvParser` class reads the egv file and plots that data.
 The `NanoPlotter` would then turn these commands back into .egv data and send it to the laser.
-Since the only way we interact is through the API, the .EGV files do not have any special priority.
-They are simply files containing vector data, and are treated as such.
-This is required because NanoPlotter needs to know the current state, so it cannot have something else altering that state without it knowing.
+In the parser the .EGV files do not have any special priority.
+They are simply treated as containing vector data.
+We could, instead of doing this, just load up a NanoConnection ourselves and feed the EGV data in.

-Several other parsers could be added along these same lines, basically anything that takes in vector-like data.
-The idea being simply accept a filename or fileobject then parse that applying the relevant commands to the API and having it the API handle it.
+Several other parsers could be added along these same lines.
+Load a file, interact with the API based on what the file says.
+But these should not be assumed to be a limit to the utility.
 It's all properly encapsulated and isolated.
-But, if you wanted to rig up joystick to control the K40, you could do that with a few lines of code and the API commands, parsers are a typical uses case example.
+But, if you wanted to rig up joystick to control the K40, you could do that with a few lines of code and the API commands, parsers are only a typical uses case example.

 CLI (Command Line Interface)
 ---
-I've provided a Nano CLI.
+I've provided a `Nano` CLI.
 This is not intended to be exclusive or definitative, but go ahead and ask more to be built on it (raise an issue).
 It is built on the concept of a stack.
 Namely you have a list of commands you can list them with (-l), you can load files with a wildcard "-i \*.EGV" and it should load those files.
-So for example, if you wanted to run a series of 25 jobs, with 30 seconds between each.
-You would call "Nano.py -m <x> <y> -e -i my_job.egv -w 30 -p 25 -e" which would add a move to the stack, execute that, add my_job.egv to the stack, add a wait of 30 seconds to the stack then duplicate the stack 25 times, allowing you to perform an automated task (or burn the same thing 25 times, with a some amount of switching / cool off time).

 * -i [\<input-\*\>]\*, loads egv/png files
 * -o [<egv/png/svg>|"print"|"mock"]?, sets output method